Rails Across America - Part Three: The Lakeshore Limited to Cleveland (and Fuck Cancer)

 I lived with a guy who had gone to prison on a drug offense – pot – if you tried to wake him, he'd wake up swinging.
-When his mother would come visit our apartment, she would wake him by poking his feet with a broomstick.
+When his mother would come to visit our apartment, she would wake him by poking his feet with a broomstick.
 She knew he'd come out guns blazing.

 My punishment was emotional isolation and abandonment.

-I fought with my siblings plenty of times, but not the way the person I know who was forced to fight theirs.
+I have fought with my siblings plenty of times, but not the way the person I know who was forced to fight theirs.